ontouchstart/ontouchstart.github.io/README.md

 - Physics
 - Engineering (most useful?)

-Read about Gödel, Turing and Church in several fascinating books.
+Read about Gödel and  Turing in three fascinating books.

 - Stephen Budiansky. _JOURNEY to the EDGE of REASON: The Life of Kurt Gödel_
 - Rebecca Goldstein. _Incompleteness: The Proof and Paradox of Kurt Gödel_